Find Affordable College Courses

 Saint Louis, MO

-Missouri Baptist University did quite well in this year’s ranking of the best schools for nursing students.
-It came in at #9 on the list.
+Missouri Baptist University ranked #9 on this year’s Most Popular Online Nursing Schools in Missouri list.
 MBU is a small private not-for-profit school located in the large suburb of Saint Louis.

 Full Nursing at Missouri Baptist University Report

 Hannibal - LaGrange University ranked #10 on this year’s Most Popular Online Nursing Schools in Missouri list.
-Located in the town of Hannibal, HLGU is a private not-for-profit college with a fairly small student population.
+Located in the remote town of Hannibal, HLGU is a private not-for-profit school with a fairly small student population.

 While working on their degree, nursing majors at HLGU accumulate an average of around $28,258 in student debt.

-Read full report on Nursing at Hannibal - LaGrange University
+Full Nursing at Hannibal - LaGrange University Report

 Best Nursing Colleges in the Plains States Region

-Explore all the Most Popular Nursing Colleges in the Plains States Area or other specific states within that region.
+Explore all the Most Popular Nursing Schools in the Plains States Area or other specific states within that region.

 State Degrees Awarded